Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Results and discussion

 \subsection{Potential energy}

-Fig. \ref{fig:edeac} shows the relationship between energy decrease and the number of events for the model 216-R2.
+Fig. \ref{fig:edeac} a shows the relationship between energy decrease and the number of events for the model 216-R2.
 As can be seen, the energy decreases as the number of events increase.
 A detailed analysis of the events and key parameters is provided in the Nature of the Relaxation section.
 The experimental excess energy interval is indicated by the light red shaded region in the figure for reference.
-The inset of Fig. \ref{fig:edeac} shows the excess energy per atom for each of our models.
+The inset of Fig. \ref{fig:edeac} a shows the excess energy per atom for each of our models.
 These values are also presented in table \ref{tab:Density}.
 All models fall within the experimental excess energy interval \cite{limbu2018information}, as detailed in the inset.
-Notably, the 216-R2 model, which initially contained over 70\% coordination defects (see Fig. \ref{fig:coord}), was efficiently relaxed to achieve 100\% 4-fold coordination and the lowest excess energy of 0.17 eV/atom with just 4 events per atom.
-To our knowledge, with the exception of a few Keating-potential-based WWW models \cite{wooten1985computer,pandey2016inversion,barkema2000high}, no other method, including DFT \cite{pedersen2017optimal}, has yielded a model of a-Si with no coordination defects.
+Notably, the 216-R2 model, which initially contained over 70\% coordination defects, was efficiently relaxed to achieve 100\% 4-fold coordination and the lowest excess energy of 0.17 eV/atom with just 4 events per atom.
+To our knowledge, with the exception of a few Keating-potential-based WWW models \cite{wooten1985computer,pandey2016inversion,barkema2000high}, no other method, including DFT \cite{pedersen2017optimal}, has yielded a model of a-Si with no coordination defects. \ZK{Fig. \ref{fig:edeac} b shows the evolution of excess energy as a function of simulation time, with the inset corresponding to the excess energy of the generated a-Si models.
+Once again, the excess energy falls within the experimental range, although the values are higher than those for the ARTn-MTP-generated a-Si models.
+The mean excess energy for the ARTn-MTP models is 0.1667 eV per atom, with a spread of 0.0130 eV per atom, while for the MD-generated models, the mean excess energy is 0.1905 eV per atom, with a spread of 0.0035 eV per atom.
+This demonstrates that the ARTn-MTP-generated a-Si models are more stable than those generated by MD-MTP.}